rehierl/node-tree-outliner/1-0-mathematics/3-1-sequent.md

 e.g. the values of a sequence are sequent => they appear sequently.

-Note that the notion of the term "consecutive" is the same as that of "strictly presequent" and "strictly subsequent" (see below).
+Note that the notion of the term "consecutive" is the same as that of "strictly presequent" or "strictly subsequent" (see below).

 Note that confusion is inevitable, if a sequence contains an element more than once.

 <!-- ======================================================================= -->
 ## pseudocode definitions

-Note that the naming convention is such that the name of a binary operation refers to the 1st parameter, which needs to be tested against the 2nd parameter (i.e. the context of the corresponding operation).
+Note that the naming convention is such that the name of a binary operation refers to the 1st parameter, which will be tested against the 2nd parameter (i.e. the context of the corresponding operation).

 ```